datakaveri/iudx-deployment/Docker-Swarm-deployment/single-node/keycloak/README.md

     ├── keycloak_admin_user
     └── keycloak_admin_password
  ```
-   Please see the ``example-secrets`` directory to get more idea, can use the 'secrets' in that directory by copying into root postgres directory i.e. ``cp -r example-secrets/secrets/`` .for demo or local testing purpose only!
+   Please see the ``example-secrets`` directory to get more idea, can use the 'secrets' in that directory by copying into root keycloak directory i.e. ``cp -r example-secrets/secrets/`` .for demo or local testing purpose only!
 For other environment, please generate strong passwords.

-## PostgreSQL Installation
+## PostgreSQL
 Before Keycloak installation, Install postgreSQL and follow this [document](https://github.com/hackcoderr/iudx-deployment/tree/keycloak/Docker-Swarm-deployment/single-node/postgres) for that.

 ## Keycloak